-Years ago, I was in New York with my then girlfriend.
-Her boss at work, a 30 something woman and deputy editor for a major women's magazine joined us for dinner.
+Years ago I was in New York with my then girlfriend.
+Her boss at work, a 30 something deputy editor for a major woman’s magazine joined us for dinner.
 This woman was bright, funny, very smart, a Princeton graduate.
-She heard I was a writer and filmmaker and kind of squared off towards me with a question: "Why are movies so bad?"
+She heard I was a writer and filmmaker and kind of squared off towards me with a question: “Why are movies so bad?”
 Before I could answer she went into an explanation.
-She said that the movie In The Line of Fire was a very simple, genre movie but it was good, enjoyable and solid though by no means a complex work of art.
-She felt that making a movie at least that good was the absolute least a paying audience should expect.
-In short, she wasn't expecting Citizen Kane every time she went to the movies but surely something as formulaic as In The Line of Fire could be produced with regularity by the high paid writers, directors and actors out in Hollywood.
-Couldn't it?
-My answer was simply, "It's not as easy as it looks."
+She said that the movie In The Line of Fire was a very simple genre movie but it was good, enjoyable and solid though by no means a complex work of art.
+She felt a movie that good is the absolute least a paying audience should expect.
+In short, she said that she wasn’t expecting Citizen Kane every time she went to the movies but surely something as formulaic as In The Line of Fire could be produced with regularity by the high paid writers, directors and actors out in Hollywood.
+Couldn’t it?
+My answer was simply, “It’s not as easy as it looks.”

 About ten years ago I sold a script to a studio.
 I didn’t have an agent or a manger when it happened.
 The script was one that I’d written years before that had been sitting on a shelf.
 It was a good script but I also think I just got kind of lucky.
 I’d been around, plugging away for 8 or 9 years, not catching any breaks and finally I caught one.

 Selling the script set off a chain of events that were very exciting.
 I got an agent who sent the script out to lots of producers and studio executives.
 Many of them liked it and wanted to meet with me.
 These were just called “general” meetings and they happen a lot.
 A writer who has sold a script is thought to be “hot”.
 Also, you’re a new face.
 Producers and studio executives get used to hearing the same names and when someone unknown surfaces they want to sit down with you, get to know you and, probably most of all, develop a relationship with you in case you wind up becoming wildly successful.